Louise Allen – MNCS Accred

 Nick has enjoyed a diverse career that includes more than 15 years in further and adult education, during which time he completed his teacher training (DTLLS); he qualified as a counsellor in 2012 and obtained a further qualification in clinical supervision in 2017.

 In terms of his therapeutic practice, Nick has worked in a range of settings, with the majority of his experience coming from his successful private therapy practice based in Hythe, Kent.
-Working almost exclusively outdoors, Nick offers a therapy that focuses on meaning creation, opening up to possibility, and acknowledging connection.
+Working almost exclusively outdoors, Nick offers a therapy that focuses on finding ways to be ‘whole’, opening up ourselves up to possibility, and acknowledging inherent connection.

-As a Director of The Wild Space Kent, Nick contributes his experience in project management, a history of designing and delivering training programmes, and a passion for being outdoor that includes a budding bushcraft skillset.
-In addition to the above, Nick is currently researching nature-based therapies at postgraduate level and plans to continue the development of his ideas following graduation.
+As a human at The Wild Space Kent, Nick contributes his experience in project management, a history of designing and delivering training programmes, and a passion for being outdoor that includes a budding bushcraft skillset.